liewyyjovin/LVMH-competitor-analysis/README.md

 ## Usage

 1. Upload images of competitor promotions and sales incentives.
-2. Wait for the analysis to complete.
+2. Wait for the analysis to complete (OCR and analysis may take some time).
 3. Download the generated Word document with the analysis.

 ## Technical Implementation

 - **Frontend**: Next.js, React, TailwindCSS
 - **Backend**: Next.js API routes and server actions
+- **Image Analysis**: Tesseract.js for OCR text extraction
-- **Image Analysis**: DeepSeek V3 Vision model
+- **Data Analysis**: DeepSeek Reasoner for analyzing the extracted data
 - **Document Generation**: docx library

+## How It Works

+1. **OCR with Tesseract.js**: When images are uploaded, they are processed by Tesseract.js, which extracts all text from the images.
+2. **Analysis with DeepSeek Reasoner**: The extracted text is then analyzed by DeepSeek Reasoner to identify patterns, extract structured data, and generate insights.
+3. **Document Generation**: The analysis is formatted into a professional Word document with tables, headings, and formatted text.

+## OCR Capabilities

+Tesseract.js is an open-source OCR engine that can:
+- Extract text from images, invoices, scanned documents, and more
+- Handle multiple languages (we're using English for this application)
+- Process both structured and unstructured data
+- Recognize text in various fonts and sizes

+## OCR Process

+The OCR process in this application:
+1. Uploads and saves images to the server
+2. Processes each image with Tesseract.js to extract text
+3. Combines the extracted text from all images
+4. Sends the combined text to DeepSeek Reasoner for analysis

-## Prompt for DeepSeek V3
+## Analysis Prompt for DeepSeek Reasoner

-The prompt used for extracting structured data from the uploaded images:
+The prompt used for analyzing the extracted text:

 ```
 You are a luxury retail and duty-free sales expert.
 Analyze the following competitor's staff sales incentive data to help an LVMH brand compete effectively.

 COMPETITOR DATA:
-[Structured data extracted from images provided by the user]
+[EXTRACTED_TEXT]

 OUTPUT REQUIREMENTS:
 Produce a table with the following:
 1. Group data by incentive type and brand.
 2. Include these columns:
    * Brand (name of the competitor brand)
    * Location of promotion (e.g., Terminal 1, Terminal 2, Terminal 3, Terminal 4, Wing, Arrival, etc.)
    * Eligible staff (e.g., GS BA, Shilla Payroll, GS, etc.)
    * Incentive type (e.g., Cash, Voucher, Product)
    * Incentive description (brief details of the incentive)
    * List of all relevant SKUs or products tied to the incentive

 After producing the table, come up with a list of recommendations & analysis with the following format:
 1. Which are the top 3 most attractive incentives across all brands?